Rayveni/blog/articles/project_initiation/project initialisation.md

 -   What information or insights do you have that might be challenging for me to find?
 -   Where do you see me getting support for this initiative?
 Facing resistance?
 -   What additional thoughts/questions do you have?
+## Resources
+-   **Team**: the cost of the people performing the work
+-   **Services**: any outside vendors helping your project
+-   **Materials**: any tangible items purchased to complete the project
+### Team

+ - Roles
+ - Team size
+ - Skills
+ - Availability
+ - Motivation

+#### Roles
+-   **Project manager** is responsible for the overall success of the team, and ultimately, the project as a whole.
+- **Project sponsor** is the person who is accountable for the project and who ensures the project delivers the agreed upon value to the business.(director of product)
+- **Team members** are the heart of the operation.
+They're the people doing the day to day work and making the project happen.
+- **The customers** are the people who will get some sort of value from a successfully.You can think of them as the buyers of the project.

+Roles selections
+-   Who were the members of your team?
+-   Which role (or roles) did each person fill?
+-   Were project roles formally assigned or informally filled?
+-   What role did you play?
+-   How did each project role help or hinder the project’s outcome?
 #### RACI
 ![enter image description here](https://github.com/Rayveni/blog/blob/main/articles/project_initiation/img/raci.jpg?raw=true)